 Cladding is usually a cheaper option than brick with a much simpler construction process.
 You can use different types of cladding material in various colours to give your home a unique look and increase your curb appeal.
 Most materials are fairly low maintenance as you can treat or paint the cladding to help improve weather resistance.

 Cladding can also potentially become costly depending on the type of material used.
 Repairing damaged cladding is often not a viable option and you may be left with no choice other than to replace the affected fascia.

 There are numerous possible cons associated with cladding depending on the type of material used such as cladding with wood may not provide sufficient fire resistance in bushfire prone areas in New South Wales.
 It is therefore important to check that the properties of your chosen cladding are suitable for the location of your home.

-At Houspect we provide expert building inspections carried out by qualified builders.
+At Houspect we provide expert building inspections in Sydney and greater New South Wales carried out by qualified builders.
 With over 30 years serving Australian homeowners, you can rely on to provide a prompt and professional service.
 Call today on 1300 258 789 to learn how we can help you if you live in New South Wales.

 Other services in Sydney and New South Wales include :